Pemberley House Bed and Breakfast Seaforth, Ontario

 John and Nancy met in 1999.

-2015 - Left Calgary behind, hosted our last International Student at the end of April, and started out on our epic cross-country journey to Ontario at the end of May
+2015 - Left Calgary behind, hosted our last International Student from the University of Calgary at the end of April, and began our epic cross-country journey to Ontario at the end of May

 The oil market had tanked, and there was a population boom that the infrastructure couldn't handle, and suddenly John became unemployed.
-So, we loaded up the house, which sold within four hours of listing, and drove East to Ontario where our family and grandchildren live.
+So, we fixed up the house in six months.
+The house sold within four hours of listing!
+Then we began the overwhelming task of packing up and had lots of help from friends, or we never would have finished.
+Then we loaded up the house and drove East to Ontario where our family and grandchildren live.

 Renovations continue through it all!
 With the help of our daughter Mandy, son-in-law Eyal, John's brother David and sister-in-law Leslee, and our three granddaughters - Hannah, Abigail, and Gabriella, we finished at the end of July.